List of Cornell University fraternities and sororities: Interfraternity Council

 Fraternities constituting the Interfraternity Council (IFC) are listed by dates of local founding and noted with national conference membership where applicable.
-As of 2023, there are two gender-neutral and 29 male-only fraternities.
+As of 2026, there are 26 male-only fraternities.
 Fraternities may be suspended ("de-recognized") or closed for disciplinary or other reasons as determined by the IFC, governing bodies, including national organizations, and/or the University.
 Dormant houses, which include both closed fraternities and/or those that have forfeited their housing, are italicized.
 Active houses, including those that have been suspended for a year or less, are in bold.

 Active chapters

-NIC indicates current members of the North American Interfraternity Conference; PFA indicates current and former members of the Professional Fraternity Association; Unaffiliated indicates former members of the NIC.
+NIC indicates current members of the North American Interfraternity Conference; PFA indicates current and former members of the Professional Fraternity Association.